DavidWells/netlify-functions-workshop/_instructor/core-concepts/4-using-dependancies/README.md

     Your function should now be using the bundled npm dependencies when you invoke the function

 7. Invoke the function to ensure it's working properly

+    Ping the `https://{your-site-url}.netlify.com/.netlify/functions/using-npm-modules` endpoint and verify the response is returning a random name.
 <!-- AUTO-GENERATED-CONTENT:END -->

 <!-- SCROLL UP FOR STEPS -->